erddasem/Here2OSM/README.md

 _You can find the decoder to be used in the TomTomDecoder class._
 2. **How do you visualize the data in QGIS?**
 _Check this [video](https://www.youtube.com/watch?v=17AZQ2-5Rrk)._
+1. **Can I use a different spatial database?** _Yes, it is possible to use another spatial databse.
+But you need to implement your own map loader using the [MapLoader Interface](src/main/java/Loader/MapLoader.java).
+In addition, changes in the pom.xml (database connection and Jooq dialect), the DatasourceConfig class and the ApiRequest class must be made._

 ### Technologies
 ***